SubratShrestha/Notes/UNSW/20T2/1521Comp/assembler.md

 `la` is similar to li but instead of a value, we put an address into a register.

+There actually is no difference between li and la, the difference is only syntactical and its just that mips, qtspim and assembler just insist we use them for addresses or constants.
+But constants hold some value in bits and there its the same for addresses, they are also just some values at the lowest level.

 `move` will move the value of one register to another.
 There is no move instruction on the mips so what the assembler does is - we provide two registers to it and the assembler takes the sum of one register and $0 and assigns that value to the register we wanted moved.

 ```assembly